carpentries-incubator/geospatial-python/_episodes/07-vector-data-in-python.md

 ~~~
 {: .output}

 This array contains, in order, the values for minx, miny, maxx and maxy, for the overall dataset.
 The spatial extent of a GeoDataFrame represents the geographic "edge" or location that is the furthest north, south, east, and west.
-Thus, it is represents the overall geographic coverage of the spatial object.
+Thus, it represents the overall geographic coverage of the spatial object.

-We can convert these coordinates to a bounding box or acquire the index of the dataframe to access the geometry.
+We can convert these coordinates to a bounding box or acquire the index of the Dataframe to access the geometry.
 Either of these polygons can be used to clip rasters (more on that later).

 > ## Challenge: Further crop the dataset
 > Sometimes, the loaded data can still be too large.
-We can cut it is to a even smaller extent.
+We can cut it to an even smaller extent.
 There are two potential ways to do this:
 >
 > - [`cx`](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.cx.html) indexer
 > - [`clip_by_rect`](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoSeries.clip_by_rect.html) function